k8snetworkplumbingwg/bond-cni/README.md

 ```

 We have three new interfaces added to our pod - net1 and net2 are SRIOV interfaces while bond0 is the bond over the two of them.
 Net1 and Net2 don't require IP addresses - and this can be changed in their CRD.

-## Known issues

-### Fail over MAC in active backup mode
-If a bond is configured in active-backup mode the bond interface will try to change the VF mac address in order to mirror the MAC of the VFs.
-The pod may not have permission to change the MAC address, which would require a privileged pod.
-This type of configuration is not currently covered by the Bond CNI.